Is Russian influence in Bangui disguised as culture? – DW – 10/28/2024

 Political influence instead of cultural work

-According Ochieng, Sytyi is a person who runs a cultural center, but is also in a position to exert a great deal of political influence on who the government negotiates with and what the conditions are.

-"Sytyi is active in the security apparatus, he is the head of Russian military intelligence and the head of all those who rotate to train auxiliary troops in Berengo," said the security expert, referring to a planned Russian military base.
+According to Ochieng, Sytyi runs a cultural center — but he is also in a position to exert significant political influence over government negotiations and their conditions.
+"Sytyi is active in the security apparatus, he is the head of Russian military intelligence and the head of all those who rotate to train auxiliary troops in Berengo," said the security expert, referring to a planned Russian military base in the southern town of Berengo, equipped to meet the needs of 10,000 soldiers.

 "So officially they are Russian trainers, but in reality they are Wagner members who own companies," former Central African lawmaker Jean-Pierre Mara said DW's 2023 French-language podcast QuiQuoiComment?